10 Conspiracy Theories That Sounded Crazy…Until They Turned Out to Be True

 From the 1940s through the 70s, the U.S. secretly exposed people (including hospital patients, prisoners, and soldiers) to radiation as part of Cold War experiments.

-Some were injected with plutonium.
-Others had radioactive materials put in their food.
-Often without consent or knowledge.
+Some were injected with plutonium, others had radioactive materials put in their food…most of which was done without consent or knowledge.

 It wasn’t until a 1990s government report that the full scale came out.
 Families had no idea why loved ones got sick until those files surfaced.
 How horrible!